THE “WHY” BEHIND THIS ARTICLE

 At this writing the easiest way to get free EPG listings for the USA and Canada is to use a program called zap2xml.
 That link takes you to a page of instructions for setup and use under Windows or Linux, and download links.
 You will probably want to run the Linux version on your backend system.
 Some time back I created an article containing additional hints and instructions, titled Some hints for getting free-to-air satellite channels into the Electronic Program Guide in Kodi (or another frontend).
 That article was not my best work; it’s been edited a few times and I may completely rewrite it some day, but if you are having problems figuring out how to use zap2xml or how to get Tvheadend to use the generated listings, that article may give you the clues you need to make it work.

 Some other guides out there may mention a program called mc2xml.
-This program used Microsoft’s listing service, and several months ago Microsoft made some changes that rendered mc2xml inoperable.
+This program used Microsoft’s listing service, and many months ago Microsoft made some changes that rendered mc2xml inoperable.
 At that time, many users switched to zap2xml.
 The only problem some users have with zap2xml is that it is a Perl script, and therefore your system must have Perl installed.
 Ubuntu includes Perl in its operating system.
 However, if you ignored my advice above and decided to use a machine with an ARM-based processor, or if you are running one of the distributions ending in -Elec rather than Ubuntu, you may find that Perl isn’t installed and there’s no way to install it, or that there is no way to run a Perl script.
 Or, you may find that the tv-grab-file script used by Tvheadend won’t run because you don’t have the Bash shell installed, which is another thing that’s installed with Ubuntu.
 Or, you might discover you have no way to set up a cron job to get your schedule data automatically in the middle of the night.
-It’s usually possible to work around these issues one way or another, with considerable effort, but if you are not running Ubuntu you will likely find that setting up the EPG is a much more difficult process.
+It’s usually possible to work around these issues one way or another, with considerable effort (and the article mentioned in the previous paragraph will give you some hints), but if you are not running Ubuntu you will likely find that setting up the EPG is a much more difficult process.

 SPECIFIC CHANNEL ISSUES